craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 I did have to write one small piece of actual code[^2] to support unsubscribes.
 I didn't want to have to ask anyone to type in their email to opt out of new messages[^3].

-So, a simple javascript “[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)” call on my unsubscribe page sends the encrypted hash from the link that was clicked to another webhook.
+So, a simple javascript “[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)” call on my unsubscribe page sends the encrypted hash from the link to another webhook.
 That kicks off the automation to opt someone out.

 [^2]: You can see pretty much all of the code itself in the screenshot at the top of this post.
 [^3]: I'm not a monster.